Rupok-Koiry/apollo-assignment-05/server/readme.md

-# Car Rental System
+# Drive Now - Car Rental System

-Welcome to the Car Rental System!
-This guide will help you set up and run the Car Rental System application locally on your machine.
+Welcome to **Drive Now**!
+This guide will help you set up and run both the server and client sides of the Car Rental System application locally on your machine.

 ## Table of Contents